VanshRanaR/Wonde-Lust/README.md

 - 📷 Upload images for listings (using Cloudinary)
 - 🛡️ Input validation and error handling.
 - 🧑‍💻 RESTful routing and controller structure
-- 🌍 Dynamic UI with EJS templating
+- 🌍 Dynamic UI with EJS templating.
 - 📦 MongoDB with Mongoose for database modeling
 - 🧼 Server-side form sanitation